 This heavy-duty lawn launcher is 25 feet long and 6 feet wide, giving sliders a nice wide track along which to fly. it comes with two sleds and a customizable connection that allows you extend it up to 100ft.
 The slide stays fast and cool, thanks to a unique zigzag construction sprinkler system that runs the length of the slide and connects easily to your backyard hose spigot, to flood the runway.
 Made from extra-thick, heavy-duty PVC, for durability.

 The souped-up edition of Wow's 25-foot slide, this 36-foot colossus is also constructed of heavy-duty, thick PVC and features the same zigzag sprinkler system running the length of the slide.
 Comes with inflatable sleds for water-park fun in your own yard.
 You can combine Wow water slides to create a longer slide too.

-Short of building an actual water park in your backyard, there’s not much that can top the Intex Surf ’N Slide – a 15 foot, portable, inflatable water slide.
-It comes with two “Surf Riders” (mini, inflatable boogie boards, really) that have heavy duty handles, so your little daredevil can hold on tight all the way to the landing pad.
+Short of building an actual water park in your backyard, there’s not much that can top the Intex Surf ’N Slide.
+The 15-foot inflatable slide launches from the jaws of an adorable shark for extra thrills.
+The slide comes with a pair of 'Surf Riders' (mini, inflatable boogie boards, really) that have heavy duty handles, so your little daredevil can hold on tight all the way to the landing pad.

 No hose?
 No problem.
-With the Slip ’N Slide XXL, all you need is a bucket of soapy water to lather up the double-lane runway, and you’re good to go.
+With the Slip ’N Slide XL, all you need is a bucket of soapy water to lather up the double-lane runway, and you’re good to go.
 At more than 30 feet long, it’s designed for record-breaking rides, and features a pegging system to keep it in place.
 A soft cushion at the end of the ride also helps minimize any aquatic after burn.